2022-cs244/2022-cs244.github.io/deliverables/final-demo.md

 title: Final Presentation and Demonstration
 ---

-Each team will be given 15 minutes in total for both their presentation and demonstration.
+Each team will be given 15 minutes for both their presentation and demonstration and an additional 5 min for questions.
 The presentation may follow the outline listed below.
 Teams should try to give a live demonstration if possible.

 Presentation Outline:
 * Motivation